PoraRee/PoraRee/README.md

 ### Hi there 👋
-My name is Poravee Binhayeearason
+My name is Poravee Binhayeearason, you can call me Ree.
+I graduated from Chulalongkorn University in November 2023 with a bachelor’s degree in Computer Engineering.
+I am interested in Machine Learning and Data Science.

 <div style="display: flex; flex-direction: column; gap: 16px">
     <div style="display: flex; gap: 16px; align-items: flex-end">